ionwandodinomo/WRO-Future-Engineers-2025/README.md

 | <img src="v-photos/CAR_BACK.jpg" width="350"/> | <img src="v-photos/CAR_LEFT.jpg" width="350"/> | <img src="v-photos/CAR_RIGHT.jpg" width="350"/> |

 These parts were designed with **modularity** in mind, meaning each section of the car can function more or less individually.
-They piece together smoothly as separate parts, instead of a single printed chassis, as originally planned.
+They piece  smoothly as separate parts, instead of a single printed chassis, as originally planned.
 Screws were avoided as much as possible, as they are less reflective of this idea, but regardless used when necessary.

 <p align="center">
   <img src="other/model_images/Original chassis concept.png" width="1000" alt="Previous Version"/>